binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 Here they are:

 -   **Histogram:** - distribution of the latency of the operations (read/write).
-The percentiles are [heavily biased] to the last five minutes.
+The underlying sample on which the percentiles are based is continually updated and [heavily biased] to the last five minutes.
 The count, mean, etc. metrics other than the percentiles are not biased and instead are for the lifetime of the service.